Georrgy/SavvySaver/README.md

-**Savvy Savor**
+**Savvy Saver**

-Savvy Savor is an interactive financial planning application that leverages historical data to showcase the potential outcomes of investments over time.
+Savvy Saver is an interactive financial planning application that leverages historical data to showcase the potential outcomes of investments over time.
 It offers users a unique opportunity to learn from the past to make informed decisions for the future.